 BrightPay facilitates both of these calculation methods.
 The user desired method of calculating NI must be indicated at the first pay period for the Director and cannot be changed thereafter.

-The Annual Basis assigns the NI thresholds of LEL, PT, ST, UAP and UEL all on an annual/ cumulative basis.
+The Annual Basis assigns the NI thresholds of LEL, PT, ST and UEL on an annual/ cumulative basis.

 This means that in week one, the thresholds assigned to the calculation of the NI for that week will be:

 The annual thresholds are assigned in total and the NI is calculated on a constant cumulative basis.

 This method differs to the normal calculation of NI for a non-director employee which, in week one, would only assign the weekly thresholds of: